philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 we do not want to represent eclasses as a dotted boundary, but instead as dotted arrows representing the union find parents relation.
 Then the thinnings that appear inside the union find can be represented visually.

 The thinning egraph can be visualized by thickening all the edges (both  solid child edges and dashed union find edges) into "buses" like a digital circuit.
 These buses have N lines in them for the N variables in context.
-Thinnings appear as lines that end in an `x` in between nodes.
+The 0 in a thinning appears as lines that end in an cross out `x` in between nodes.
 Inside the bus, lines never cross each other because thinnings are about strictly monotonic ordered mappings.

 Here is an example lifting egraph resulting from `x,y |-> x * y = y * x` aka `lift_10(var) * lift_01(var) = lift_01(var) * lift_10(var)`.
 The thinning on the union find edge is an identity thinning, so it has no lines endings inside it.

 ![](/assets/thinegraphxyyx.jpg)

-Today I also saw <https://www.csl.sri.com/papers/bachmairtiwari00/cade00-CC.pdf> abstract congurence closure by Bachmair and Tiwari which has the same kind of diagram as figure 1.
+Today I also saw <https://www.csl.sri.com/papers/bachmairtiwari00/cade00-CC.pdf> abstract congruence closure by Bachmair and Tiwari which has a similar kind of diagram

 ![](/assets/tiwari_egraph.png)